bishwenduk029/callmyai/README.md

 ## Why CallMyAI

-Ever feel overwhelmed by calls, but worried about missing the good ones?
+Ever feel overwhelmed by calls, but worried about missing the good ones?<br />
-👉 Constant ringing from unknown numbers
+👉 Constant ringing from unknown numbers<br />
-👉 Important calls buried in the noise
+👉 Important calls buried in the noise<br />
-👉 Missed opportunities you didn't know about
+👉 Missed opportunities you didn't know about<br />
-👉 Work interruptions killing your focus
+👉 Work interruptions killing your focus<br />
-👉 Forced to share wrong numbers to avoid getting some calls
+👉 Forced to share wrong numbers to avoid getting some calls<br />

-Meet CallMyAI: Your personalized, AI-powered answering machine.
+Meet CallMyAI: Your personalized, AI-powered answering machine.<br />

 It's not just about blocking - it's about smart filtering.
-Tell CallMyAI what matters to you:
+Tell CallMyAI what matters to you:<br />
-🏠 Looking for real estate deals?
+🏠 Looking for real estate deals?<br />
-🚗 Interested in that new car model?
+🚗 Interested in that new car model?<br />
-💼 Open to exciting job opportunities?
+💼 Open to exciting job opportunities?<br />

-CallMyAI learns your interests and:
+CallMyAI learns your interests and:<br />
-✅ Gathers info on topics you care about in calls
+✅ Gathers info on topics you care about in calls<br />
-✅ Ensures you never miss the important stuff, by summarizing and ranking the call summaries
+✅ Ensures you never miss the important stuff, by summarizing and ranking the call summaries<br />

-Take control of your calls and opportunities with CallMyAI.
+Take control of your calls and opportunities with CallMyAI.<br />

 ## Features